roger778876/systems-notes/README.md

   - you need to specify the size
   - ```shmget(KEY, SIZE, FLAGS)```
     - creates or accesses a shared memory segment; similar to opening a file (either creates or accesses)
-    - returns a shared memory descriptor (like a file descriptor) or -1 if errno
+    - returns a shared memory int descriptor (like a file descriptor) or -1 if errno
       - will be different from the key
-    - key: unique integer identifier for the shared memory segment (like a file name)
+    - KEY: unique integer identifier for the shared memory segment (like a file name)
-      - a good place to put this is in header; ```#define KEY ___```
+      - a good place to put this is in header; ```#define KEY ___```; can be any int
-    - size: how much memory to request; in bytes
+    - SIZE: how much memory to request; in bytes
-    - flags: includes permissions for the segment, combined with bitwise or ( | )
+    - FLAGS: includes permissions for the segment, combined with bitwise or ( | )
       - ```IPC_CREAT```: create the segment; if segment is new, will set all values to 0
       - ```IPC_EXCL```: fail if the segment already exists and ```IPC_CREAT``` is on
     ```